 Antibiotics help to reduce the risk of infection after the egg retrieval procedure.

-In very rare cases, fertility drugs may lead to Ovarian Hyperstimulation Syndrome (OHSS), in which too many eggs develop in the ovaries.
-But the chance of this is low – only five percent.
-What’s more, your body will flush out the excess hormones naturally as soon as you stop taking the medication.
+In very rare cases, fertility drugs may lead to Ovarian Hyperstimulation Syndrome (OHSS), in which too many eggs develop in the ovaries, but once you stop taking the medication your body will flush out the excess hormones naturally.

 Also, follicle-stimulating hormone (FSH) is a protein, just like insulin, so it can’t be taken orally.
 Proteins are broken down in the digestive system, so it’s not possible for them to be taken as an oral medication.